ivre/ivre/doc/dev/audit.rst

-IVRE keeps an **append-only audit log** of the security-relevant actions performed through its web layer: data uploads, admin actions, and queries large enough to be truncated.
-It is a security control first and a debugging aid second -- the storage layer is *fail-loud*, so an event that cannot be written aborts the request rather than silently dropping the record.
+IVRE keeps an **append-only audit log** of the security-relevant actions performed through its web layer: data uploads, admin actions, queries large enough to be truncated, and login attempts.
+It is a security control first and a debugging aid second -- the storage layer is *fail-loud*, so an event that cannot be written aborts the request rather than silently dropping the record (a login whose ``auth`` event cannot be persisted therefore fails
+closed: the audit trail is never allowed to lose an event).

 The audit purpose (``db.audit``, :class:`ivre.db.DBAudit`) is
 independent from the data purposes (``nmap`` / ``view`` /